UtrechtUniversity/yoda/README.md

 ```

 ## License
-This project is licensed under the GPL-v3 licence
+This project is licensed under the GPL-v3 license.
 The full license can be found in [LICENSE](LICENSE).